← Back to ArticlesTraining Tips

 • Velcro closure at the other end

-• Enough length (short wraps don't provide adequate protection)
+• Enough length (short wraps do not provide adequate protection)

-If you're borrowing gym wraps as a beginner, just work with what they have.
-Once you buy your own, you'll find a style you prefer.
+If you are borrowing gym wraps as a beginner, just work with what they have.
+Once you buy your own, you will find a style you prefer.

 The Basic Hand Wrap Method